elmjag/docker-slurm/README.md

 Run 'docker-compose up -d' in this directory.

 Will start both containers.
-Attach to either, for exaple by using 'docker exec -ti vslurm_slurmctl_1 bash' Once inside the container, the slurm commands such as srun, sbatch, squeue should be available.
+Attach to either, for exaple by using 'docker exec -ti slurmctl bash' Once inside the container, the slurm commands such as srun, sbatch, squeue should be available.